Student disability plans upheld in ‘ableist’ Sydney Medical School dispute - Honi Soit

 Although the School’s swift action under Jones’ leadership meant that affected students no longer had to retake the exam, the situation raises questions about transparency and the precarious nature of being a disabled student in a fiercely competitive degree like Medicine.

-Arguably, powerful tensions played out between the Medical School and Gunasekera represent a proxy battle between Gunasekera’s technocratic ideals that favour discrimination, and a prestigious, demanding profession attempting to diversify itself.
+Arguably, powerful tensions played out between the Medical School and Gunasekera, representing a proxy battle between Gunasekera’s technocratic ideals that favour discrimination, and a prestigious, demanding profession attempting to diversify itself.

-Indeed, for SUPRA Disabilities Officer Eva Kumle, the original decision amounted to unjust discrimination against disabled medical students given that Disability Support approved the adjustment plans.
+Indeed, for SUPRA Disabilities Officer Eva Midtgaard, the original decision amounted to unjust discrimination against disabled medical students given that Disability Support approved the adjustment plans.

 “I fear that Professor Gunasekera’s action displays an ableist attitude that is [as] equally inappropriate as racism and homophobia.
 I really feel his actions [were] devastating on many levels, the most obvious being that he is in a position of power and many non-disabled students look up to him,” she said.